 - Fields on the Fact Sheet, e.g. scalar fields (text, number...) but also single & multi-select fields

 - Tags and Tag Groups

 - Relations: Maps a comma-separated list of Display Names of the related Fact Sheets found for the selected relation.
 Please note that the data is sent from LeanIX in the form of a string.
 (Limited to 10 FactSheets, once the limit is reached text added in the end (+X more)).

 In the list of references to the SAP Signavio Dictionary Item you will find:

 - Fields on the Dictionary Item, e.g. scalar fields (text, number...) but also single & multi-select fields

 In case of single & multi-select fields, tags and tag groups, you will need to use the Value Mapping dialog to specify which value on the LeanIX side is used for which value on the Signavio side.

 Once you have filled in all the required information and saved them, you can click on Sync Now to start the synchronisation with SAP Signavio.

 All applications from LeanIX will be displayed and synchronised to SAP Signavio.
 To get an overview about your sync and if everything is working fine you can check the Sync Logging in the administration area in LeanIX for more information.
-If there is an error message when synchronising the applications to the glossary, please check if there are no duplicates for the display name.
-Maybe an Application already exists in another glossary.
-There are two options to solve the issue, you can move the Application to the correct glossary or delete the Application in the old glossary and make a new sync.
+If there is an error message when synchronising the applications to the dictionary, please check if there are no duplicates for the display name.
+Maybe an Application already exists in another dictionary.
+There are two options to solve the issue, you can move the Application to the correct dictionary or delete the Application in the old dictionary and make a new sync.

 To see all Applications from LeanIX in SAP Signavio please click on "Dictionary" in the left panel at SAP Signavio.